dyabp/dyad/README.md

 2. Download and install Node.js from nodejs.org/en/download/.
 The suggested version to install is 12.18.x LTS.

-3. Start command prompt window or terminal and change directory to root folder of AdminComponent.
+3. Start command prompt window or terminal and change directory to root folder of dyad.

     ```cmd
-    cd AdminComponent
+    cd dyad
     ```

 4. Install the latest npm.